 ASPIRE MO Cultivates Hope for Missouri Women

 Felony offenders are often subject to stereotypes when they get out of prison and into the job force.
-That is why when Kellie Ann Coats, executive director of the Missouri Women’s Council, and Jessie Yankee, director of the Missouri Women’s Business Center, began talking about the high recidivism rate among women who were previously incarcerated in Missouri, they decided to create a better way froward.
+That is why when Kellie Ann Coats, executive director of the Missouri Women’s Council, and Jessie Yankee, director of the Missouri Women’s Business Center, began talking about the high recidivism rate among women who were previously incarcerated in Missouri, they decided to create a better way forward.

 Launched in collaboration with the Missouri Department of Corrections Reentry Unit, ASPIRE MO is a 20-week program for felony offenders in Women’s Eastern Reception, Diagnostic and Correctional Center.
 The program helps women work on their entrepreneurial dreams while they are still in prison.
 On June 5, 2019, the first class graduated.